AmazingAng/WTF-Solidity/Languages/en/25_Create2_en/readme.md

 ```
 `Pair` contract is simple and contains three state variables: `factory`, `token0` and `token1`.

-Constructor assigns the `factory` to factory contract address at deployment time. `initialize` function is called once by factory contract when the `Pair` contract is created, updating `token0` and `token1` to the addresses of two tokens in the token pair.
+The constructor assigns the `factory` to the factory contract address at deployment time. `initialize` function is called once by the factory contract when the `Pair` contract is created, updating `token0` and `token1` to the addresses of two tokens in the token pair.

 ### `PairFactory2`
 ```solidity